mendix/docs/content/howto/mobile/deploying-native-app.md

 * Generates a JavaScript deployment bundle and images of the Native App from Studio pro
 * Creates a new build branch on GitHub and starts a build process on App Center

+Now it is time for you to make your own first build.
+Using the information above, enter a tailored `build` command in your CLI and run it.

 ### 4.1 Signed Builds

-For Android, If you do not intend to publish your app to the Google Play Store, you can skip this section.
+For Android, if you do not intend to publish your app to the Google Play Store, you can skip this section.
 For iOS, this step prepares an already installable iOS App Store Package (*.ipa*).
 Without this section's instructions, an unsigned version of an iOS app (*.xcarchive*) would need to be signed manually using Xcode in order to deploy on a device or in the App Store.

 To sign your app using App Center, do the following: